panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 `moviesJson = await axios('/movies.json')` returns the actual JSON response.
 You don't have to manually extract the JSON like `fetch()` requires you to do.

+But using a helper library like `axios` brings its own set of problems.
+First, it *increases the bundle size* of your web application.
+Secondly, you depend on the quality of the 3rd party library: you get all the benefits, but also you *get all the bugs*.
+In other words, your application couples with that library.

+Alternatively to using `axios`, I'm going to show you how to apply the decorator pattern and increase the flexibility and possibilities of `fetch()` API.

+## 2. Decorated fetch()